 - Change Address for subscriptions which require shipping

 Alongside each line item on the subscription, the customer can also Upgrade or downgrade that line item to a different but related subscription product.

-By default, both a Cancel and Suspend button is displayed next to each active subscription in the View Subscription page.
+By default, a Cancel button is displayed next to each Active subscription in the View Subscription page.

-If you do not wish to allow customers to suspend their subscription with your store so easily, you can disable customer suspensions in Subscription Settings.
+If you would like to allow your customers to suspend their subscriptions, you can enable customer suspensions in the Subscription Settings as well, and a Suspend button will be displayed next to the Cancel button.
 There is no setting to disable cancellation, but it can be disabled with custom code to remove the Cancel button from the View Subscription page.